ceskyDJ/NetherWater/README.md

 max-height: 999
 # Min world height (Y coordinate) to use plugin features
 min-height: 0
+# You can disable water spread behaviour by setting this to false
+# OP players and others with netherwater.spread.bypass permission still can have normal water spread
+# To setup this change spread-bypass to true and eventually add netherwater.spread.bypass permission for target players
+spread-enabled: true
 # Spread limits bypass for OP players or players with netherwater.spread.bypass permission
 spread-bypass: false
 # Messages for translation